Skip to main content

 The essence of elearning is to bring about a change in behavior or enhance skill sets.
 Including practical activities and scenarios that reflect real-life challenges ensures that the learning is not only engaging but also directly applicable to the learner’s work or life context.
 Authentic, hands-on experiences are crucial for bridging the gap between knowledge and action.

 Make sure your elearning has practice built in.
-That can be online exercises or offline.
+That can be online or offline exercises.

 Try this practical activity example